microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/targetdevicegroup.md

 ---
 title: "targetDeviceGroup resource type"
-description: "This represents the targetDeviceGroup configured for the remoteDesktopSecurityConfiguration object on the servicePrincipal."
+description: "Represents the group of devices configured for the remoteDesktopSecurityConfiguration object on the servicePrincipal."
 author: "SanDeo-MSFT"
 ms.localizationpriority: medium
 ms.prod: "applications"